 - Orange juice

-- Gatorade (or bring this with you): Studies show that 50 percent of people walking into their morning workout are already dehydrated.
+- Water (or bring this with you): Studies show that 50 percent of people walking into their morning workout are already dehydrated.
 Make sure you rise and shine with some fluid to maximize your efforts in the gym.
-Consuming a sports drink, like Gatorade, fulfills both fluid and energy needs.

 Remember to distribute calories evenly throughout the day by taking your total and dividing it up.
 Two-thirds of your calories should be consumed by two-thirds of your day.
 If you need 2,000 calories, the meal after you work out will be about 300 to 600 calories, depending upon how you use snacks.

-Breakfast after your workout depends on your size and the intensity and duration of your workout, but here are some “core” healthy breakfast ideas to enjoy after a workout:
+Breakfast after your workout depends on your size and the intensity and duration of exercise, but here are some “core” healthy breakfast ideas to enjoy after a workout:

 - Eggs, 2 pieces of whole-grain toast, OJ